akirov/ReflectiveCircles/README.md

 ToDo
 ----
 - don't calculate the distance twice - pass it from intersect() to reflect()
+- start tracing in a new thread
+- add "Stop" button to set mStopRendering flag
+- don't use exceptions during the calculation
+- use smart pointers for the figures?
 - make MAX_NUM_RAYS configurable
-- add "Stop" button to set mStopRendering flag
+- option to delete figures
 - cast rays only to the figures
 - optimize the closest rays to hit point B
-- start tracing in a new thread
-- option to delete figures
+- use the GPU hardware (OpenGL, OpenCL)

 Screenshots